-Thank you very much, Leon.
-I still have two questions on this on the chat and some questions from Olivier and we are running out of time.
-I would put myself on the queue so that I ask my two questions.
+TIJANI BEN JEMAA: Thank you very much, Leon.
+I still have two questions on the chat and some questions from Olivier.
+And we are running out of time.
+I will put myself on the queue so that I ask my two questions.

 Now, Ariel, please read the question of Paul.

-Thank you, Tijani.
-It's a question from Paul [Sruti] to both candidates.
-"Thanks for reaching out today.
+ARIEL LIANG: Thank you.
+It's a question from Paul, to both candidates.
+(Beep) Thanks for reaching out today.
 It's appreciated.
-You have each mentioned stakeholders, users and end users.
-Could you explain who each of those terms referred to with a rough estimate as to the numbers forming each group, hundreds, thousands, millions or billions, the extent to which you believe ALAC should represent them."
+You have mentioned stakeholders, users and end users.
+Could you explain who each of the terms refers to with a rough estimate as to the numbers forming each group, hundreds, thousands, millions or billions, the extent to which you believe ALAC represent them.

-Thank you very much.
-This is a good question.
+TIJANI BEN JEMAA: Thank you very much.
+This is a good question, I think.
 I hope it will not be a long answer for this question.
-Really.
-First, Leon.